teragrid/dgrid/docs/specification/byzantine-consensus-algorithm.rst

 coordination problem that cannot be solved by any non-synchronous protocol (i.e. automatically, and without making assumptions about the reliability of the underlying network).
-It must be provided by means external to the weakly-synchronous Tendermint consensus algorithm.
+It must be provided by means external to the weakly-synchronous teragrid consensus algorithm.
 For now, we leave the problem of reorg-proposal coordination to human coordination via internet media.
 Validators must take care to ensure that there are no significant network partitions, to avoid situations